coreysharris/SegreClasses/README.md

            2     2
     o10 = a b + a
-## Containment of the irreducible components of one scheme in another
+## Containment of the irreducible components of one scheme in another:

 Below is an example where we verify that one variety contains another in a product of projective spaces PP^2 x PP^2 x PP^2: